 If you are looking to travel anytime soon, the Marriott Bonvoy Brilliant American Express Card can help take the edge off your hotel bill, as long as you’re a fan of Marriott hotels.

 Though some might be spooked by the $450 annual fee, it’s countered by up to $300 in statement credits for eligible purchases at hotels participating in the Marriott Bonvoy program.
 Cardholders also get a credit for up to $100 for qualifying charges like spa treatments and room service when they book a two-night stay directly at the Ritz-Carlton or St. Regis.
-Newly approved applicants are eligible for one more credit—up to $200 in statement credits for eligible purchases made at U.S. restaurants within the first three months of card membership.
-The value of these three credits combined surpasses the annual fee, at a possible total of $600 in credits.
+The value of these two credits combined can help offset the annual fee, at a possible total of $400 in credits.